 Our trip to the Embera village

-Every Embera home has electricity, thanks to free solar cells courtesy of the government.
-I don’t know if those cells can emit enough energy to power a refrigerator, but satellite antennas were everywhere.
+Well, it may be traditional, but every Embera home has electricity, thanks to free solar cells provided by the government.
+I don’t know if those cells can emit enough energy to power a refrigerator, but we could see satellite antennas everywhere.

-We also heard radios all over the village being switched off as we entered.
-Perhaps they thought it would give us a more “authentic” experience, haha.
+We also heard radios all over the village, and they were being switched off as we entered.
+Perhaps the Embera were trying to give us a more “authentic” experience, ha-ha.

 Traditional Emberá dress